GaloisInc/daedalus/README-standalone-packaging.txt

 not require external access.
 We assume that build environment has `ghc-8.10.7` and `cabal-3.8.1.0` already installed.

-    # Create a file named `cabal.project.local` with this content:
+    # Create a file named `cabal.project.local` in the root directory of
-    # This file should be located in the root directory of the sources
+    # the sources---same location as `cabal.project`.
-    # where there already is a file called `cabal.project`
+    # The file should contain the following:

     packages:
       external/*/*.cabal